jasfromnz/NYT-Reviews-App/README.md

 # NYT Book Reviews

-A web app that searches for and displays New York Times book reviews by book title.
+A web app that searches for New York Times book reviews by title or author name.

 ## Technologies
 - HTML5